- About

 Biography

 Sister Helen, formerly Sister Helen Jean, entered the Congregation on July 22, 1953.
-Currently, she ministers as the Life Quality Director and Senior Executive Officer for the Southern Mutual Help Association in New Iberia, Louisiana.
+Her final ministry was as the Life Quality Director and Senior Executive Officer for the Southern Mutual Help Association in New Iberia, Louisiana.

 Sister Helen grew up on a ranch in western Nebraska.
 She met the Sisters of Providence while attending Saint Mary-of-the-Woods College.